blitzmartin/pickle-rick/README.md

 - saves favorites locally with localStorage;
 - with a checkbox you can see just the favorites;

+At this time, I have never used Typescript, that's why I am missing the last bonus feature.

 I have used MUI icons, rendering conditionally the "Add" or "Remove" icon accordingly to the item being a favorite or not.

 The filter function is not case sensitive.